Skip to main content

 Can I qualify based on retained earnings in my corporation?

 A small subset of specialty A-lenders and most B-lenders will use retained earnings plus standard add-backs to compute qualifying income — especially valuable for incorporated owners who pay themselves modestly and leave profit in the company.
-We know which lenders do this and can model the boosted income before you start house-hunting.
+This is lender policy, not insurer rule, so it varies by program.
+We know which lenders do it and can model the boosted income before you start house-hunting.

 What if my T1 income looks low after deductions?